the Oil and Encaustic Pallette

 - Two whites (Lead white and Titanium)

-My thinking is that from these basic colors I can mix just about any thing I need while maintaining a clear idea of how I got there.
+From these basic colors I can mix just about any thing I need while maintaining a clear idea of how I got there.
 In addition, the spectral purity of a color can best be appreciated by employing it directly out of the tube, unmixed.
 Therefore, one can try to achieve certain ‘mixed’ colors through translucent layers of paint, rather than mixing on the pallette.
-Doing this means becoming familiar with the characteristics of pigments themselves (opacity, translucency and tinting power).
-It also can mean using the translucency effects of the medium of oil or wax itself to create rich vibrant colors, that resonate like a sunset.
+Doing this means becoming familiar with the characteristics of the pigments themselves (opacity/translucency, saturation/tinting power and capacity to absorb oil).
+It also means using the translucency effects of the oil medium to create rich vibrant colors, that resonate like a sunset.